Preparing Your Home After Stroke

 After leaving the rehab center, most patients need to practice their exercises a few times daily.
-Others still need ongoing therapy.
-Some may need nursing care.
+Others still need ongoing therapy or nursing care.
 Talk with your social worker or case manager about ways of meeting your loved one's needs.
 Loved ones should help get all needed equipment and training in moving and handling to position the patient safely the home.

 For your loved one's safety, set up the bathroom with the features shown here.

 A few minor changes can make home life easier and safer for your loved one.
 Try these tips:

 - Turn down the water heater temperature a bit to help avoid burns.

 - Get a cordless or speaker phone.
 Program emergency numbers and those of family and friends.

 - Light halls and stairways.
 Keep all walkways free of clutter.

 - Remove any throw rugs.
 Tape down electrical cords.

 - Try to use a ground-floor bedroom if you live in a multilevel home.